Mohsinali30/health-vault-flutter-app/README.md

 # 🏥 Health Vault - Family Medical Profile Manager

-**Health Vault** is a professional Flutter application designed to help users organize and manage medical profiles for themselves and their family members.
+**Health Vault** is a professional Flutter application designed to help users organize and manage medical records for themselves and their family members.
 It utilizes a hybrid cloud architecture, leveraging **Firebase** for real-time data and **Supabase** for secure media storage.

 ## ✨ Key Features